Clear correlation between monopoles and the chiral condensate in SU(3) QCD: Chiral condensate

 Here, the quark field $q^\alpha(x)$ is described by a spinless Grassmann variable $\chi(x)$, and the chiral condensate per flavor is given as $\langle \bar qq\rangle=\langle \bar \chi \chi\rangle$/4 in the continuum limit.

-Figure~\ref{fig:diracmode} shows the Dirac eigenvalue densities $\rho(\lambda)$ for SU(3) QCD, Abelian-projected QCD, monopole and photon sectors, extracted from lattice QCD in the MA gauge.
+For the four types of different lattices, we show in Fig.~\ref{fig:diracmode} the Dirac eigenvalue densities $\rho(\lambda)$ for SU(3) QCD, Abelian-projected QCD, monopole and photon sectors, extracted from lattice QCD in the MA gauge as functions of the Dirac eigenvalue $\lambda$.
+Figure~\ref{fig:diracmode} (a), (b), and (c) are almost zero-temperature results in the confined phase, and Fig.~\ref{fig:diracmode} (d) exhibits the high-temperature deconfined phase above the critical temperature.

-We find that the low-lying Dirac eigenvalue density $\rho(0)$ in Abelian-projected QCD takes almost the same value in SU(3) QCD, which means Abelian dominance for the chiral condensate in the chiral limit.
-For the photon sector, we find no eigenvalues below 0.13 in 10 configurations and conclude that $\rho(0)$ in the photon sector is exactly zero.
+For all the four lattices, we find that the low-lying Dirac eigenvalue density $\rho(0)$ in Abelian-projected QCD takes approximately the same value in SU(3) QCD, which means Abelian dominance for the chiral condensate in the chiral limit.
+For the photon sector, we find no eigenvalues below 0.20, 0.13, 0.098, and 0.27 in 10 configurations for the four different lattices of (a), (b), (c), and (d), respectively, and conclude that $\rho(0)$ in the photon sector is exactly zero.
 On the other hand, $\rho(0)$ in the monopole part is close to that in SU(3) QCD, which means monopole dominance for the chiral condensate in the chiral limit.
+Also, in the high-temperature deconfined phase of Fig.~\ref{fig:diracmode}(d), one finds $\rho(0) \simeq 0$ for all the sectors, which physically means chiral restoration.

 Next, we calculate the chiral condensate in a different way using the quark propagator.
 Here, we adopt the KS fermion with the bare quark mass $m$, and consider the chiral extrapolation of $m \rightarrow 0$.